AscendingPassage.com HOME PAGE.

 foot before the other, and are accompanied by smaller figures.
 They measure

-from the ground to the knee six feet and a half, and are four figures of Pharaoh Ramesses II and two of Queen Nefertari.
+from the ground to the knee six feet and a half.
+They are four figures of Pharaoh Ramesses II and two of Queen Nefertari.

 Of the small

-figures, the children of Rameses, some of those on the side differ from the
+figures, the children of Ramesses, some of those on the side differ from the

 others in having the hair on the right side of the head falling in